MFSTech/GetManifests/README.md

 * `SO` - Sales Order Number.
 This is one of four primary textual control numbers customers are allowed to specify.
 It is merely informational.
 * `ShipperManifest` - A shipper might place a group of shipments together on a Shipper Manifest.
 Each shipment will share the same `ShipperManifest` number.
 This element is only present if authorized.

+##### AdjacentManifests

+A single customer shipments will usually involve multiple suppliers.
+Often, we contract at the manifest level for an Agent supplier to pick up a collection of shipments from one of our customer's warehouses (usually termed a "Shipper").
+Then that Agent supplier will hand off the shipments in manifest groups to one or more Carrier suppliers (sometimes called line haul providers) who move the grouped shipments across the country, often on what is called a MAWB (Master AirWay Bill).
+Finally, another Agent supplier in the shipments' destination market will recover the groups of shipments from the Carrier supplier and deliver them locally.

+Technically, the group of shipments at origin is different than the groups of shipments for long distance transit, and each of those is different from the groups of shipments at destination.
+For example, an Agent supplier might pick up 20 shipments on one manifest at a Shipper and drop them off at a Carrier supplier, but we will have configured them as, say, 5 different manifests consisting of 4 shipments.
+Our system does not have a direct relationship between the origin manifest and the long distance manifests.
+Instead, each shipment in each manifest has a sequence of manifests to which it belongs.

+Therefore, in this transmission, each shipment has its previous and next manifest information listed.
+In the example above, each of the 20 shipments in the Agent supplier manifest would have no "previous" manifest but would have a "next" manifest of one of the 5 different Carrier manifests.
+Because most of our shipments are to individual residences, it is rare for Agent suppliers on the delivery side to have multiple shipments in their manifests.
+Therefore, in the 20-shipment example above, there would likely be 20 separate delivery manifest transmissions to one or more Agent suppliers, each of which would have a single shipment with a "previous" manifest referencing its Carrier manifest control number but listing no "next" manifest.

+* `PreviousManifestType` - The textual manifest type of the previous manifest to which the shipment belongs.
+Typically, for Pickup manifests, the previous manifest type for attached shipments will not be specified.
+For MAWB manifests, the previous manifest type will often be a PICKUP.
+For Delivery manifests, the previous manifest will often be a PICKUP or TRANSFER.
+See also `ManifestType` above.
+* `PreviousManifestID` - The supplier for the transmitted manifest will typically recover or receive the shipments from the previous suppliers, who will reference the shipment based on this textual previous Manifest ID.
+See also above `ManifestID`.
+* `PreviousManifestTranID` - This is the unique numeric transaction identity for the previous manifest in our system.
+See also above `ManifestTranID`.
+* `NextManifestType` - The textual manifest type of the next manifest to which the shipment belongs.
+For Pickup manifests, the next manifest type for attached shipments will typically be a MAWB.
+For MAWB manifests, the next manifest type will often be a DELIVERY.
+Typically, for Delivery manifests, the next manifest not be specified.
+See also `ManifestType` above.
+* `NextManifestID` - The supplier for the transmitted manifest will typically drop to or wait for the shipments to be recovered by the next suppliers, who will reference the shipment based on this textual next Manifest ID.
+See also above `ManifestID`.
+* `NextManifestTranID` - This is the unique numeric transaction identity for the next manifest in our system.
+See also above `ManifestTranID`.

 ##### Pieces

 One or more `Piece` elements with the following information.

 A `Piece` represents a piece record in our system.
 Typically, multiple, like pieces are grouped together in a single piece record, though that is not required.
 Therefore, a shipment might have multiple pieces but only one piece line.
 A shipment with two different types of pieces (TVs and stands) will usually have multiple piece lines.

-* `PieceID` - This is the unique numeric identity for the piece line in our shipment.
+* `PieceID` - This is the unique numeric identity for the piece line in our system.
 It would allow you to specify updated dimension information for a particular piece.
 However, there is no correlation between this number and a physical piece (it doesn't appear on any label), so that system is not ready for use.
 * `PieceCount` - If there are multiple pieces of the type represented by this piece line, that will be represented here by a quantity greater than 1.
 A quantity of 0 indicates that a piece has been converted into a pallet with other pieces (the pallet being represented by a different piece line).
 * `PieceLength` - The length, in inches, of a a piece represented by this line.
+This appearance of this element is configurable.
 * `PieceWidth` - The width, in inches, of a a piece represented by this line.
+This appearance of this element is configurable.
 * `PieceHeight` - The height, in inches, of a a piece represented by this line.
+This appearance of this element is configurable.
 * `PieceWeightActual` - The weight, in pounds, of a piece represented by this line.
 This is the *per piece* weight.
 A piece line with 5 TVs weighing 100 pounds each would have the value 100 in this element.
 * `PieceDecVal` - The value, in US dollars, of a piece represented by this line.
 This is the *per piece* value.
 A piece line with 5 TVs valued at $1000 each would have the value 1000 in this element.
 This element is only present with special authorization.
 * `ProdType` - One of a list of official product type IDs.
 Technically, these vary by customer, though there is general consistency across customers.
 Examples include TV product types (such as "PDP-042", "LED-050", which stand for 42" Plasma TV and 50" LED LCD TV, respectively); mattress sizes (such as "Queen-M"); and generally classifications (such as "Case" and "Soft" for "Case goods" and "Soft goods", in the context of furniture).